omergul/Discovery/README.md

 ## Example App ##

 I added a simple but cool example alongside with the library.
 Simply download, run **pod install** and install it on two or more of your bluetooth enabled devices and have some fun.
+It works both on iPhone and iPad.

 ## Install